WebPlatformForEmbedded/ThunderNanoServicesRDK/DeviceIdentification/doc/DeviceIdentificationPlugin.md

 <a id="head_Scope"></a>
 ## Scope

 This document describes purpose and functionality of the DeviceIdentification interface (version 1.0.0).
-It includes detailed specification about its properties provided.
+It includes detailed specification about its methods and properties provided.

 <a id="head_Case_Sensitivity"></a>
 ## Case Sensitivity